Andynoid/StudyMethod/Notes on The Intelligent Investor.md

 # Chapter 1.
 Investment versus Speculation: Results To Be Expected by the Intelligent Investor.

-- ** Differences between investors and speculators** Never delude yourself into thinking your are investing with speculation with investment.
+- ** Differences between investors and speculators** Never delude yourself into thinking your are investing with speculation.
+	Speculating becomes mortally dangerous the moment you begin to take it seriously.
+	You must limit the amount of money you are wagering.

 ## what a defensive investor should do.
 1. The purchase of the shares of well established investment funds  as an alternative to creating his own common-stock portfolio.